Autodesk-Forge/forge-takeoff.exchange.csv/README.md

 - **Operate with App after setup**

-1. Once you select a project, the sample will load the packages available. **With project and package/classification selected, you need to click on load/refresh button in order to retrieve the results to the table.**
+1. Once you select a project, the sample will load the packages available. **With project and package/classification selected, the takeoff items will be retrieved in the table.**
-2. When **Project Settings** panel is selected, the sample shows a list of classification systems available classifications systems and display the content of the selected one in one table.
+2. When **Project Settings** panel is selected, the sample shows a list of classification systems available, also list information of the current selected classfication system.
 At the right side it shows UI to handle **Measurement System**, **Import Classification**, **Update Classification** (these first three might be disables depending on usage on your project) and **Export Classification**.
 3. When **Items** panel is selected, the sample shows a list of packages available and display the content of the selected one in two tables.
-The first Table shows the data classified according to the chosen options and the second shows each individual takeoff item.
+The first Table shows the data classified according to the selected options and the second table shows each individual takeoff item.
 At the right side it shows UI to handle **Export** based on **grouped items** or **list of all items** for the selected package or the whole project.

 ## Deployment